resthub/resthub.org/backbone-stack.rst

    // take the first el form element and copy values into 'this.model' instance this.populateModel();

-   // get the form element maching provided selector (form with id "myForm") and copy values into 'this.model' instance this.populateModel("#myForm");
+   // get the form element matching the provided selector (form with id "myForm") and copy values into 'this.model' instance this.populateModel("#myForm");

    // get the provided jquery form element and copy values into 'this.model' instance